 Currently ranked 67th in the world, Frimpong hopes to be among the top 10 in three years time.

-He later visited MTN Ghana headquarters and was hailed the Communications and Marketing officials.
+He later visited MTN Ghana headquarters and was hailed by the Communications and Marketing officials.

 Mr. Eli Kpodo, Brand Manager congratulated him and urged him to keep on raising the flag of Ghana higher.